Ethiopia reportedly claims responsibility for downing coronavirus supply jet | DW | 10.05.2020

 The troops had suspected the aircraft was a "suicide attacker," said the Daily Nation, adding the plane's crew had approached Bardale unusually from the west.

-It was flying closer to the ground and its arrival had not been communicated beforehand, claimed the Daily Nation, citing AMISOM in Mogadishu.
+It was flying closer to the ground and its arrival had not been communicated beforehand, the newspaper claimed, citing AMISOM in Mogadishu.

 On Tuesday, the AU mission said the aircraft — operated by Kenyan-registered African Express Airways — had made its flight from Mogadishu via Baidoa.